Deep freeze, wind chills of minus 50 coming to Upper Midwest

 The deep freeze caused organizers of the Winter Carnival in Minnesota to cancel several events, including Thursday night’s parade through downtown St. Paul.

-Sioux Falls, South Dakota, has closed its six outdoor skating rinks and warming houses because of the cold weather.
+Sioux Falls, South Dakota, has closed its six outdoor skating rinks because of the cold weather.

 Forecasters say the frigid weather is expected to stick around into next week.